If you’re running a business and use computers as part of your operations, you’re going to want to invest in a few good quality USB flash drives.

 The external drives are usually much larger, like 2TB and will have a plug in power source.
 The computer detects the external drive in the same way it detects one of the smaller thumb drives.

-If you’re going to buy a flash drive, get one that is at least 4GB in size.
+If you’re going to buy a flash drive, get one that is at least several GBs in size.
 This is reasonable, given today’s expectations and file sizes.

-In my collection I have anything from 512MB drives to 120GB drives, but do not bother with anything under 256MB.
+In my collection I have anything from 512MB flash drives to 2TB plugged-in drives, but do not bother with anything under 256MB.

 Safely Remove Hardware and Eject Media